If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The most comfortable earbuds come with a variety of ear tips to ensure you find your perfect fit.
 These wired headphones use special tips to produce a tight seal inside of your ears, so you can still get premium audio quality underwater.
 And deep underwater you can go, as the IPX8 rating means these headphones can handle being submerged up to 12 feet.
 The headphones come with five unique tips for small to large ear canals, making them great for your entire workout regimen.
 Although these aren’t self-contained, they’re still a solid pair of waterproof headphones, specially made with swimmers in mind.

 Why We Like It: Swimmer-friendly short cord, flexible ear fit

 Waterproof Rating: IIPX8

-If you want a more fitted wired option, the HydroActive earbuds are a performance-focused model that’s also made by Underwater Audio and features a wrap-around design that is guaranteed to keep your buds in place as you let those butterfly strokes fly.
+If you want a more fitted wired option, the HydroActive earbuds are a performance-focused model made by Underwater Audio.
+These swimming headphones feature a wrap-around design that is guaranteed to keep your buds in place as you let those butterfly strokes fly.
 However, these still feature a 3.5mm jack and not an integrated MP3 player.
 And for some, this is a good thing: You can use these with any MP3 player you like for years to come without having to worry about compatibility with file formats or computers, or whether the battery will go kaput.

-Why We Like It: Secure wrap-around design, unique design acts as earplugs
+Why We Like It: Secure wrap-around design, unique wraparound design

 Waterproof Rating: IPX8